LasramR/sclng-backend-test-lasramR/README.md

 |REDIS_PASSWORD | String | | Yes |
 |CACHE_DURATION_IN_MIN | Integer > 0 | 5 | Yes |

-Note: despite all these variables being optionnal, you must set up a github authentication token otherwise the app will run in limited mode (only 60 queries / hour to the GitHub REST API).
+Note: despite all these variables being optional, you must set up a github authentication token, otherwise the app will run in limited mode (only 60 queries / hour to the GitHub REST API).
 To create a Github authentication token see [Github Doc](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).

 Here is a sample of a working `.env` file :